pachyderm/docs/content/staging/s3-gateway-operations/remove-object.md

 ---
 # metadata #
-title:  Remove an S3 Object
+title:  Delete an S3 Object
-description: Learn how to remove an S3 object through the S3 Gateway.
+description: Learn how to delete an S3 object through the S3 Gateway.
 date:
 # taxonomy #
 tags:
 series:
 seriesPart:
 ---

-For example, delete the file `test.csv` in the `HEAD` of the `master` branch of the `foo` repo within the `bar` project.
+You can call the **delete an S3 Object** command on your S3 client to delete a file from a Pachyderm repository.
+For example, let's delete the file `test.csv` from the `master` branch of the `foo` repo within the `bar` project.

 {{<stack type="wizard" >}}